Create delivery

 When the

-of the delivery changes, the notification service sends a callback message containing the delivery requst ID to your callback HTTPS server. -
+statusof the delivery changes, the notification service sends a callback message containing the delivery request ID to your callback HTTPS server. -

 Call the